kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 The KS is a string composed of the following details:

 * Publisher ID – A unique identifier allocated to every Kaltura account.
-The partner Id can be retrieved from the KMC Integration Settings tab.
+The partner ID can be retrieved from the KMC Integration Settings tab.
 * User ID – The id of the user within the publisher account performing the API call.
-This id is the end-user id on the publisher's system.
+This ID is the end-user's ID on the publisher's system.
 * KS Type (admin / user) – An admin KS can access all the content of the publisher account and call management APIs, while a user KS can only access content items owned by the specific user.
-* Expiry time - Can be set to a short period (1 second) up to 10 years.
-In Seconds.
-Integer.
+* Expiry time - Can be set to a short period (1 second) up to 10 years; set in seconds (integer).
-* Action limit – Maximum number of API calls allowed using this KS.
-Integer.
+* Action limit – The maximum number of API calls allowed using this KS (integer).
-* Random number – A time based random number to make every KS string unique.
+* Random number – A time based on random number to make every KS string unique.
-* ksdata - An arbitrary data that will be overlooked by Kaltura and can be used to pass additional information on the KS for custom application use.
+* ksdata - Arbitrary data that will be overlooked by Kaltura and can be used to pass additional information on the KS for custom application use.
-* Signature – The KS is cryptographically signed (one-way MD5 hashing algorithm), by hashing all the above with a secret key shared between Kaltura and the publisher.
+* Signature – The KS is cryptographically signed (one-way MD5 hashing algorithm), by hashing all of the above with a secret key shared between Kaltura and the publisher.

-The information above is then combined with either Admin or User Secret (depending on the KS type desired), and then compiled using SHA1 algorithm.
+The information above is then combined with either an Admin or User Secret (depending on the KS type desired), and then compiled using SHA1 algorithm.
 To generate the KS that is sent through the API: combine the SHA1 hash (in lowercase) and the above parameters in plain-text seperated by semi-colons (i.e. ';'), in Base64.

+###  Field Encryption to Protect User Privacy

-###  Kaltura Session Version 2
+Kaltura Session Version 2 (introduced in October 2012) includes field encryption to protect user privacy.

-Since October 14, 2012 - Kaltura introduced a second version to the KS format that includes encryption of the fields for protecting the user privacy.

 <p class="mce-note-graphic">

-  Version 1 (the original format) will continue to be maintained for backward compatibility - the Kaltura server accepts both version 1 and 2.
+Version 1 (the original format) is maintained for backward compatibility - the Kaltura server accepts both version 1 and 2.
 The Kaltura server generates version 2 by default for publisher accounts created after Oct 2012. <strong>Implementations that generate a KS locally are encouraged to use KS version 2 as well.</strong>
 </p>

 <p class="p1">
-  Since the new KS format requires encryption of the fields, performing base64 decode on the KS will not reveal its fields (as was the case with KS version 1). <br />To decode a KS v2, IT admins and developers who operate self hosted Kaltura servers can use the admin console developer tools page: https://[KalturaServerURL]/admin_console/index.php/plugin/KalturaInternalToolsPluginSystemHelperAction
+Because the new KS format requires encryption of the fields, performing a base64 decode on the KS will not reveal its fields (as was the case with KS version 1).

+To decode a KS v2, IT admins and developers who operate self hosted Kaltura servers can use the admin console developer tools page: https://[KalturaServerURL]/admin_console/index.php/plugin/KalturaInternalToolsPluginSystemHelperAction
 </p>

 <p class="p1 mce-sub-heading">